 A cry for help is coming from our hatchlings.
 “Please don’t dig us up and place me in a box for hours, I am a hatchling not a toy.
 I want to swim out to sea as far possible while I still have enough energy in my body.
 Let me go out to sea naturally as my brothers and sisters have for millions of years, I do not want to be part of Eco-Terrorism for a donation.”
 Please let me go free.

 Also, any bright lights shining on the beach will distort the hatchlings’ sense of direction and cause them to move in the wrong direction away from the sea.
 Remember, low wattage, orange, amber, dark yellow and light red lights can be purchased at the Home Depot.
 Installing colored lights will also make your yard look more attractive than white lights.
 We would like to thank the few beach residents that have changed their lights.

 Except for a few minor repairs, over the past six months the dune buggy has been running flawlessly, not once has it needed to be pulled off the beach or fail to start.
 Nevertheless, it needs a rebuilt transmission as soon as possible, as reverse is going out.

 Grupo Ecológico de la Costa Verde, A.C.

 Even hatchlings get tangled in fishing line.
-To low on the beach, she got hit by waves
+To low, she got hit by waves